 5. Realize that You’re Not Alone

 As you’ve probably realised after reading this post, it wasn’t written by me but rather the lovely Melodi Umoh.
 She is a fellow blogger on WordPress and we recently decided to collaborate together.
-As you may have noticed, I rarely do collaborations but I found “Imposter Syndrome” very fascinating and was excited to write about it as well as read her take on it.
+As you may have noticed, I rarely do collaborations.
+But I found “Imposter Syndrome” very fascinating.
+So I was excited to write about it as well as read her take on it.

 I really hope you enjoyed her writing and if you would like to read the post I wrote on imposter syndrome for her blog please click here.
 I would so appreciate it if you took a minute to go over to her site and read it!

-Ps: This post is slightly earlier than usual but since it’s a collaboration we decided to post at a time that would be good for both of us.
+Ps: This post is slightly earlier than usual since it’s a collaboration.
+We decided to post at a time that would be good for both of us.

 For similar posts please click here.

 If you enjoyed this post don’t forget to like, follow, share and comment!